 - 2.1 Three Rivers became a Community Infrastructure Charging Authority on 1 April 2015.
 CIL is the main way in which the Council now collects contributions from developers for infrastructure provision to support development in the area. - 2.2 The Council has the responsibility for spending the CIL on infrastructure needed to support the development of the area, it is primarily a tool to support capital infrastructure.
-The Council has the opportunity to choose what infrastructure is prioritised in order to support development. - 2.3 Since the introduction of the CIL Charging Schedule in April 2015 a total of £7,731,392 has been collected. - 2.4 The CIL monies collected are divided into three pots Main CIL Pot (70/80%) Neighbourhood Pot (15/25%) and the remaining 5% set aside for the administration and the Exacom software costs to support the CIL in line with the CIL Regulations.
-For information, if the Parish/Community Council has an adopted neighbourhood plan they receive 25% of the CIL pot for their area and the district receives 70%.
-Otherwise it is a 15%/80% split.
-At present, Chorleywood and Croxley Green are the only two Parish Councils that have a neighbourhood plan.
-The remaining 5% is set aside for administration and Exacom software costs to support the CIL in line with the CIL legislation. - 2.5 This report relates only to the Main CIL Pot which, as of 20 April 2022, amounts to
+The Council has the opportunity to choose what infrastructure is prioritised in order to support development. - 2.3 Since the introduction of the CIL Charging Schedule in April 2015 a total of £8,117,499 has been collected. - 2.4 The CIL monies collected are divided into three pots Main CIL Pot (70/80%) Neighbourhood Pot (15/25%) and the remaining 5% set aside for the administration and the Exacom software costs to support the CIL in line with the CIL Regulations. - 2.5 This report relates only to the Main CIL Pot which, as of 5 August 2022, amounts to £ 6,472,319 (this figure excludes monies already allocated on agreed projects). - 2.6 Whilst this is a substantial amount, CIL does not generate enough funds to cover the whole cost of infrastructure needed to support planned development, as such there will be competing demands on the Main Pot from infrastructure providers who used to rely on S106 developer contributions (such as Hertfordshire County Council, NHS and TRDC etc.) going forward.

-£ 6,170,413 (excludes previously agreed spend) (see para 7 for spend)

-2.6 Whilst this is a substantial amount, CIL does not generate enough funds to cover the whole cost of infrastructure needed to support planned development, as such there will be competing demands on the Main Pot from infrastructure providers who used to rely on S106 developer contributions (such as Hertfordshire County Council, NHS and TRDC etc.) going forward.